squid-cache/squid-cache.github.io/docs/ProgrammingGuide/Bootstrap.md

 *Solution*

 - install libltdl3-dev or libltdl7-dev

-# 'ltdl.m4' not found in '/usr/share/aclocal'
+### 'ltdl.m4' not found in '/usr/share/aclocal'

-  - Generally in Debian based systems:
+This sometimes happens on Debian based systems:

 *Problem*